BerlinSky/webpack3/README.md

 ### Steps:
-1. Install tslint
+1. Install exports-loader
-2. Install tslinit-loader
-3. Install codelyzer
-4. Configure webpack.config.js
-5. Configure tslint.json
+2. Update webpack to use the index.js to start
+3. Update webpack to use exports-loader